swaheed2/cool-theater/README.md

 A sample modern web application built with JSF and JPA and deployed on Heroku.

-To run locally:
+## To run locally:

+### Requirements:

+1) SSL
-You can't.
-This application uses a Postgres database from heroku.
+2) This application uses a Postgres database from heroku.
 For security purposes, persistence.xml is hidden and not included in the code.

 Here is what persistence.xml looks like if you want to use your own credentials: